basvandenberg/spiceweb/spiceweb/doc/source/features.rst

-Similarly, one could calculate these features for a protein's primary structure, the amino acid sequence, by calculating the relative fraction of occurance of each amino acid in the protein sequence.
+Similarly, one could calculate these features for a protein's primary structure, the amino acid sequence, by calculating the relative fraction of occurrence of each amino acid in the protein sequence.
 As a feature category this would be called the *amino acid composition*.
 Those are the type of sequence-based protein features that can be calculated with SPiCE.